Comp211-FA24/lab-00/README.md

 learncli$
 ```

 The `main` function must be defined with a return type of `int`, a signed integer value.
 Specifically, it should return `EXIT_SUCCESS`.
-To return `EXIT_SUCCESS`, you will need to import `stdlib.h`, the header file which defines this constant.
+To return `EXIT_SUCCESS`, you need to import `stdlib.h`, the header file which defines this constant.

 ### Compile and execute